The Amazing Adventures of Kavalier & Clay: Stage

 In 2014, Seattle-based Book-It Repertory Theatre produced a stage adaptation written by Jeff Schwager.
 The production ran from June 8 to July 13, 2014, and featured a five-hour running time, including a 40-minute meal break.

 Opera

 In 2018, the Metropolitan Opera announced that it was in talks to co-commission an opera based on the novel with Opera Philadelphia.

-On January 12, 2024, the Indiana University Jacobs School of Music announced a co-production of the opera with the Metropolitan Opera through its social media page.
+The Indiana University Jacobs School of Music presented the opera's world premiere in 2024, conducted by Michael Christie.
 Mason Bates wrote the music and Gene Scheer the libretto.

-On November 15, 2024, the Jacobs School of Music presented the opera's world premiere, conducted by Michael Christie.

-The Metropolitan Opera premiere of the opera was September 21, 2025, in a new production by Bartlett Sher conducted by Yannick Nézet-Séguin with Andrzej Filończyk (baritone) as Josef Kavalier and Miles Mykkanen (tenor) as Sam Clay.
+The Metropolitan Opera premiere of the opera, directed by Bartlett Sher and conducted by Yannick Nézet-Séguin, was September 21, 2025.
+An HD video recording was made of a live performance on October 2 and played early the following year in theatres as part of the Metropolitan Opera Live in HD series.